gippoo/animecolorizer/README.md

 **3. Creating Training Data**

-Convert images with the 'blue_hair' tag to grayscale.
+Convert images to grayscale.
 This serves as the input to the network.
 (Input size: 96x96x1)<br/>
 The original color image is left as the target output.
 (Output size: 96x96x3)<br/>